Mayeu/awesome-open-source-organizations/contributing.md

 ## Helping to Review Pull Requests

-I would like to try to have a handfull of reviews per pull request, so if you have some time to spare, please check them out and help review the change
+I would like to try to have a handful of reviews per pull request, so if you have some time to spare, please check them out and help review the change
 :pray: